 - Progressive meter content applies "Don't copy this resource…" behavior to data while "Copy resource…" behavior is applied to any background images.

 Update interval determines how frequently Content Player checks the source path (URL) for an updated version of the content.
 Used only if the caching behavior is set to:

 - Use network location

 Layout is used to customize how content is displayed from live data feeds (for example, RSS, XML).
 Layout is a common feature for the following content types:

 The following data fields are available in Live Data:

 - Static Text

 - Data Source

-For precise positioning and sizing, enter the X/Y coordinates, width and height of for data field.
-To the right of the properties section is a data field picker where you can modify the front to back relationship of any field by clicking the first 2 smaller icons on the bottom.
-You may also further modify the selected field box by clicking on the 3rd small icon (wrench) and you'll see a pop-up window providing multiple styling options.
+For precise positioning and sizing, enter the X/Y coordinates, width, and height for data field.
+To the right of the properties section is a data field picker where you can modify the front-to-back relationship of any field by clicking the first two smaller icons on the bottom.
+To further modify the selected field box, click the third small icon (wrench) and you'll see a pop-up window with multiple styling options.

-For more information on using the layout editor, see the step by step guide.
+For more about the layout editor, see the step-by-step guide.